Self-confinement of relativistic pair beams in magnetized interstellar plasmas: the case of pulsar X-ray filaments

 For $S = 0.8$, the total amplified field---accounting for the simultaneous occurrence of cavities and NRI modes at later times, each occupying half of the volume---is expected to reach $B_\perp / B_0\sim 3.1$, which is consistent with our 3D results.
 Our results then demonstrate that, with the development of the cavitation instability, a current asymmetry is generated in the beam, which allows the NRI to grow and amplify the field.

 \textbf{\textit{Application to X-ray filaments.---}} We now assess whether the cavitation instability is expected to grow for the conditions of pulsar X-ray filaments.
 Consider a pulsar of period $P\simeq 0.1\,{\rm s}$ moving through the ISM.
 The pair density $n_b$ in the flux tube connected to the PWN can be estimated as follows.
 The so-called Goldreich–Julian rate of pair production is $\dot{N}_{\rm GJ}\simeq 2\times10^{32}(P/0.1\,{\rm s})^{-2}\,{\rm s}^{-1}$, and a realistic pulsar will produce $\dot{N}_{\rm tot}=\kappa \dot{N}_{\rm GJ}$ pairs, where $\kappa\sim 10^5$ is the multiplicity.
 Let us assume that the PWN particle spectrum is a broken power law with a break at 500 GeV and indices 1.4 (below) and 2.1 (above) \cite{torres+14,orusa+25}.
 For this spectrum, the injection rate of particles whose energy exceeds 1 TeV is $0.006\, \dot{N}_{\rm tot}$, and their mean energy is $\simeq 5\, {\rm TeV}$.
 Let us assume that particles above TeV energies are channeled into a cylindrical flux tube of radius $R=1$~pc, yielding a beam energy density (normalized to the rest mass energy density of ISM electrons) $\gamma_b\alpha\sim 10^{-6}$.
 This should be compared to the magnetization of background electrons, which for typical ISM velocities $v_A\simeq 3$ km/s is $\sigma\sim 2\times 10^{-7}$.
 While both $\gamma_b\alpha$ and $\sigma$ are much lower than our simulations can capture, the ratio $\gamma_b\alpha/(\sigma/2)\sim 10$ is exactly the same as our reference run (note, however, that it could be much lower for, e.g., larger cross-sectional radii of the flux tube).
-Given that this ratio controls both the growth of the cavitation instability and the saturation value of the NRI, our simulation results can be reliably applied to pulsar X-ray filaments---the only difference being the rate $\Gamma_{\rm max}\propto \alpha$ at which both instabilities grow.
-We therefore argue that the fate of the pair beam will be determined by the ratio $\gamma_b \alpha/\sigma$: if $\gamma_b \alpha/\sigma\gg1$, the cavitation instability will grow and seed the NRI, resulting in strong field amplification and efficient pair confinement, as envisioned by \cite{olmi+24}; or, if $\gamma_b \alpha/\sigma\ll1$, neither the cavitation nor the NRI will grow, resulting in negligible field amplification.
+Given that this ratio controls both the growth of the cavitation instability (see also End Matter) and the saturation value of the NRI, our simulation results can be reliably applied to pulsar X-ray filaments---the only difference being the rate $\Gamma_{\rm max}\propto \alpha$ at which both instabilities grow.
+We therefore argue that the fate of the pair beam will be determined by the ratio $\alpha \gamma_b/\sigma$: if $\alpha \gamma_b/\sigma\gg1$, the cavitation instability will grow and seed the NRI, resulting in strong field amplification and efficient pair confinement, as envisioned by \cite{olmi+24}; or, if $\alpha \gamma_b/\sigma\ll1$, neither the cavitation nor the NRI will grow, resulting in negligible field amplification.
 The latter would be consistent with the high degree of X-ray polarization measured by \cite{dinsmore+25}.
+The cavitation instability alone is not expected to produce the magnetic field amplification required for X-ray filaments, as the fraction of beam energy converted into magnetic energy decreases when $\gamma_b \gtrsim m_i/m_e$ \cite{peterson+22}; yet we find that even when $\gamma_b \gtrsim m_i/m_e$ the degree of charge asymmetry remains large ($S \simeq 83\%$).
+In realistic systems, the primary role of the cavitation instability is to seed the conditions for the growth of the NRI.